 Then we were served food provided by the Inn.
 The main item was sandwiches made from puffy bread and roasted pork.
 There was also a spinach and strawberry salad, cooked greens, and crackers.

 We saw Victoria who we met on Brimstone, who told us about the food circle.
 It was fun to run into a friend in a place so far from home.

 Then we went back to the town of Fogo to hear some local music playing at a bar called Beaches.
-The band was called Rubber Boots Boys ? made up of three people, one of which was a woman, despite the group’s name.
-The three of them exchanged instruments a lot, playing a guitar, accordion and something called an Ugly Stick ? which is a homemade rhythm instrument that looks like a mop covered with bottle caps that you hit with a stick.
-Newfoundland music appears to come in two flavors ? mournful ballads or lively Newfie jigs.
+The band was called Rubber Boots Boys which was made up of three people including one woman, despite the group’s name.
+The three of them exchanged instruments a lot, playing a guitar, accordion and something called an Ugly Stick, which is a homemade rhythm instrument that looks like a mop covered with bottle caps that you hit with a stick.
+Newfoundland music appears to come in two flavors, mournful ballads or lively Newfie jigs.

 - eat Newfie steak (bologna)

 - drink Screech rum (islanders used to trade cod for rum)

 - repeat Newfie phrase incl. don’t let your big jig drop

 - kiss an actual cod fish on the lips